bsacharski/TIL/Readme.md

 Just a bunch of things I've learned written down.

-This knowledge should be passed on - not just stored in one's head.
+_Knowledge should be passed on - not just stored in one's head._